 The Mutual exists only to serve its Members and will not turn down valid claims as this would quickly reduce Member confidence and the reputation of the Mutual.

 Discretion has the important benefit of the Board being able to agree claims that fall outside the terms of a Member’s Protection, or which might even be expressly excluded if the circumstances warrant it.

 Discretionary mutuals have been in existence for over 150 years.
 The legal basis for them is confirmed in the case of Medical Defence Union v Department of Trade, (1979) 2 All ER 421.
 The FCA recognises discretionary cover (PERG 6.7.1).

 Remember that the Mutual will be funded to meet expected claims and will have the safeguard of an insurance protection programme to meet the unexpected and provide Members with insurance for statutory classes of cover.

 The cover provided in respect of the large claims which exceed the Mutual’s retention is not discretionary.
-These claims which fall to be considered within under the insurance policies arranged to protect the Mutual are not discretionary and will be dealt with in accordance with the terms and conditions of the insurance policy.
+Claims which fall to be considered under the insurance policies arranged to protect the Mutual will be handled in accordance with the terms and conditions of the insurance policy.
 The Mutual will, of course, continue to support Members through this process.